-Rear Chassis Features Item Feature Description 1 Power Supply Four (4) redundant 2000 or 2200 Watt power supplies 2 Rear Fan The chassis has eight rear fans for cooling.
-These are hot-swappable and can be replaced without powering down the system.
+Rear Chassis Features

+Item Feature Description

+1 Power Supply Dual 2000 Watt power supplies

+2 Rear Fan The chassis has eight rear fans for cooling.
+These are tool-less removable.

 1.6 Motherboard Layout

 Below is a layout of the X11DPFF-SN with jumper, connector and LED locations shown.
 See the table on the following page for descriptions.
 For detailed descriptions, pinout information and jumper settings, refer to Chapter 4.